htrajan/ht-drawsteel/Draw Steel Rules (original).md

 #### KITS AND TREASURES

-When you find a supernatural item such as a magic sword, you can use the item as long as it matches one of your kit’s [[Equipment|equipment]] categories.
+When you find a supernatural item such as a magic sword, you can use the item as long as it matches one of your kit’s equipment categories.
 A Blade of Quintessence is a medium weapon, so you can use it with the [[Ranger]] or [[Shining Armor]] kits.
 However, you can’t use it with the [[Cloak And Dagger|Cloak and Dagger]] or [[Spellslinger]] kits because those kits don’t use medium weapons, meaning you haven’t done the necessary preparations to use the weapon effectively.
 You can still swing a Blade of Quintessence around, but you don’t get any of its bonuses or benefits.

-If you find a piece of [[Equipment|equipment]] you really want to use that isn’t part of your kit, you can always change your kit as a respite activity.
+If you find a piece of equipment you really want to use that isn’t part of your kit, you can always change your kit as a respite activity.

 ### KIT BONUSES AND TRAITS

 Taking a martial kit can increase your Stamina, speed, and stability, as well as the damage, distance, and reach of your weapon abilities.
-Caster kits can increase your Stamina, speed, and stability, as well as the damage, distance, and area of your magical abilities. [[Kit Bonuses|Kit bonuses]] are applied to [[Free Strike|free strikes]].
+Caster kits can increase your Stamina, speed, and stability, as well as the damage, distance, and area of your magical abilities.
+Kit bonuses are applied to [[Free Strike|free strikes]].

 #### STAMINA BONUS